 - Addiction treatment and rehab offers the best opportunity for healing and long-term recovery

-Contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help you address your substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help you address your substance use disorder.

 HealthCare.gov.
 “Mental health & substance abuse coverage.”
 Accessed August 10, 2019.